When in the market for a dog that is ideal for your needs, there are numerous distinct and unique breeds to consider for this all-important decision.

 This can cause a great deal of unhappiness, which can significantly work against the otherwise fulfilling aspect of owning a pet.

-For this reason, you should be aware of health conditions which can afflict this breed.
+For this reason, you should be aware of health conditions that can afflict this breed.

 As a relative healthy mixed breed, the Bich-Poo is predisposed to having health conditions which include Addison’s disease, corneal dystrophy, and cataracts.